Compliance Can't Be Vibe Coded

 The CTO's Position

-We've sat in the room when the conversation happens.
+Picture the room.
 Sales is pushing, the deal is real, and the ask is framed as "just a formality."
 The CTO who pushes back looks like the obstacle.
 The one who finds the shortcut looks like the enabler.
+Legal is usually not in the meeting.
+Procurement on the customer side is four weeks away from finding out whether your word is worth anything.

-This is one of the places where having done this before matters enormously.
-A CTO who's run a real SOC 2 program knows exactly what the auditor looks at, what a gap assessment surfaces, and how much runway the control implementation actually requires.
-They also know what the actual exposure looks like when the certification doesn't hold up — not in the abstract, but in terms of specific contract clauses and regulatory frameworks.
+This is where having run the program before matters.
+At ToolWatch, standing up the security posture that would eventually survive the AlignOps acquisition and subsequent due diligence wasn't a 30-day exercise — it was the infrastructure decisions made in year one, compounding.
+At GigSmart, operating across all 50 states meant state-by-state data handling requirements layered on top of the enterprise controls.
+A CTO who's been through that knows exactly what the auditor looks at, what a gap assessment surfaces, and how much runway the control implementation actually requires.
+They also know what the exposure looks like when the certification doesn't hold up — not in the abstract, but in terms of specific contract clauses and regulatory frameworks.

 The right move isn't to refuse the enterprise deal.
 It's to reframe the timeline honestly, pursue a Type 1 as a credible bridge commitment while the Type 2 period runs, and use the audit prep to actually build the security posture the company needs at the stage it's heading toward.
-That's not blocking the deal.
-That's protecting it.
+Enterprise buyers who've been burned once know the difference between a CTO explaining a staged roadmap and a founder promising what can't be delivered.
+The former protects the deal.
+The latter poisons the pipeline behind it.

 Compliance as Capability, Not Credential